-Deb Markowitz offers individualized leadership development coaching to help senior leaders develop their authentic leadership styles and leverage their influence to drive organizational success.
+Deb Markowitz offers individualized coaching to help experienced and emerging women leaders develop their strengths and become the leaders they wish to be.

 Meet Deb Markowitz

-As ANR Secretary, Deb shaped Vermont’s environmental agenda, focusing on climate change, forest health and integrity, and clean water.
-She speaks nationally and internationally on state leadership in the fight against climate change.
-She served on the board of the Regional Greenhouse Gas Initiative and represented Vermont on the White House Task Force on Climate Preparedness and Resilience, and at the United Nation’s Summits on Climate Change in Paris and Marrakech.
+After running for governor in 2010 and losing in a close primary, Deb was appointed Secretary of the Vermont Agency of Natural Resources (ANR), where she served until 2017.
+At ANR, Deb shaped the state’s environmental agenda, focusing on climate change, forest health and integrity, and water quality.
+She served on the boards of the Regional Greenhouse Gas Initiative, and the Transportation Climate Initiative and she represented Vermont on the White House Task Force on Climate Preparedness and Resilience, and at the United Nation’s Conference of the Parties on Climate Change in Paris and Marrakech.

-Deb has been recognized nationally by being awarded a Lifetime Achievement Award from EPA Region 1, as well as an Aspen Institute Rodel Fellowship and the Kennedy School of Governments’ Cahn Fellowship in Public Leadership.
+Deb has served on the Boards of Advisors for the Georgetown Climate Center, and she has been recognized nationally with the Father Drinan Public Service Award from Georgetown University Law Center; a Lifetime Achievement Award from EPA, Region 1; an Aspen Institute Rodel Fellowship; and the Kennedy School of Government’s Cahn Fellowship in Public Leadership.